xrettle/WFGY/Polaris/README.md

 > [!NOTE]
 > **WFGY 5.0 is now centered on the Fifth-Dimension Engine.**
 >
-> The Polaris line remains the active public route of WFGY 5.0.
-> Earlier Polaris staged-rollout materials, public evidence packages, and portable protocol components are preserved below as evidence and foundation layers.
+> Polaris remains the active public route of WFGY 5.0.
+Earlier Polaris staged-rollout materials, public evidence packages, and portable protocol components are preserved below as evidence and foundation layers.
 >
 > [Download Engine](./engine/fifth-dimension-engine/)
 > [Shoot the Seven Millennium Problems](./demos/seven-millennium-problems/)